Derwinesmitch/Derwinesmitch/README.md

 <br><h2>💬 Tech Facts about me:</h2>

-💻 The repository I'm currently working on is [Pinaco](https://github.com/Derwinesmitch/Pinaco)(a Website built with React).
+💻 The repository I'm currently working on is [Pixie](https://github.com/Derwinesmitch/pixie_site)(a Website built with React, Vite and Typescript).

-📋 I'm now learning TypeScript, Angular and React
+📋 I'm now learning Python as well.

 <br><h2>🛠️ Tech Stack:</h2>